 The IICA register is the location where the 7-bit slave address of the slave device is stored.
-Bits 7~1 of the IICA register define the device slave address.
-Bit 0 is not defined.
+The bit7~bit3 of the IICA register define the device slave most significant 5 bits of address.
 When a master device, which is connected to the I2C bus, sends out an address, which matches the slave address in the IICA register, the slave device will be selected.
+The least significant 2 bits of address are determined by IICA1~IICA0 or AD pin connection state depending on the ADEN bit of the IICA register.